pearcej/cpp4python/README.rst

 web pages written by Jan Pearce as support for a Berea College C++ programming class.
 Still other sections were newly written by Jan Pearce for this ebook.

+We are very grateful to Berea College student Jesse Walker-Schadler.
+ In the summer of 2019 Jesse wrote an excellent wrapper for the CImg library that would allow graphics in C++ to utilize commands like the Turtle library in Python.
+In the summer of 2020 he led the incorporation into this book.

-We are particularly grateful to Runestone for the excellent framework for ebooks that facilitate running both C++ and Python in the browser.
+We are also particularly grateful to Runestone for the excellent framework for ebooks that facilitate running both C++ and Python in the browser.

 Getting Started